goksuko/AI_agents/notes.md

 ##### An Agent is a system that leverages an AI model to interact with its environment in order to achieve a user-defined objective.
 It combines reasoning, planning, and the execution of actions (often via external tools) to fulfill tasks.

+#### AI agents are programs that use LLMs to generate ‘thoughts’ based on ‘observations’ to perform ‘actions’.

 an Agent is a system that uses an AI Model (typically an LLM) as its core reasoning engine, to:

 ##### Understand natural language: Interpret and respond to human instructions